anubansal17/Coding-Career-Journey/RoadMap/README.md

 Find the inorder predecessor/successor of a given Key in BST. </br>

 Day21: (BinarySearchTree)
-Floor and Ceil in a BST
+Floor and Ceil in a BST </br>
-Find K-th smallest and K-th largest element in BST (2 different Questions) Find a pair with a given sum in BST
+Find K-th smallest and K-th largest element in BST (2 different Questions) </br>
+Find a pair with a given sum in BST </br>
-BST iterator
+BST iterator </br>
-Size of the largest BST in a Binary Tree
+Size of the largest BST in a Binary Tree </br>
-Serialize and deserialize Binary Tree
+Serialize and deserialize Binary Tree</br>

 Day22: (Mixed Questions)
-Binary Tree to Double Linked List
+Binary Tree to Double Linked List </br>
-Find median in a stream of running integers.
+Find median in a stream of running integers. </br>
-K-th largest element in a stream.
+K-th largest element in a stream. </br>
-Distinct numbers in Window.
+Distinct numbers in Window. </br>
-K-th largest element in an unsorted array.
+K-th largest element in an unsorted array.</br> Flood-fill Algorithm </br>
-Flood-fill Algorithm

 Day23: (Graph)
-Clone a graph (Not that easy as it looks)
+Clone a graph (Not that easy as it looks) </br>
-DFS
-BFS
+DFS</br>
+BFS</br>
 Detect A cycle in Undirected Graph/Directed Graph
 Topo Sort
 Number of islands (Do in Grid and Graph both)